 Great Danes are huge, powerful and elegant dogs.
-Males can reach 32 inches tall and weigh anywhere from about 100 to 120 pounds, while females may be 30 inches tall and weigh about 100 to 120 pounds (45 to 59 kilograms).
+Males can reach 32 inches tall and weigh anywhere from about, while females may be 30 inches tall and weigh about 45 to 59 kilograms.

 The Great Dane's massive head is narrow and flat on top.
 The eyebrows are prominent.
 The ears drop forward or are cropped to stand erect.
 The neck is long and strong.
 The Great Dane's body is long, muscular and the front legs are straight.
 The tail is medium in length; it is thick at the base and tapers down to below the hocks.